Mayowa2020/My-Portfolio-Website/README.md

 ## Contact Form Setup

-This site’s form is static-only; to capture submissions, you must connect to a third-party service (such as Formspree or Getform):
+This site’s form is static-only.
+To make it fully functional, connect it to a backend handling service such as Formspree or Getform.

 ## Code Structure

-- **index.html**: Main website, fully commented for clarity.
+- **index.html**: Main website file, fully commented for clarity.
 - **styles.css**: All styling information
+- **README.md**:
-- **resume.pdf**: (Add your CV here)
+- **CV.docx**: (Add your CV here)
 - **No external dependencies**

+## Folder Structure

+My-portfolio-website/
+├── index.html # Main website file, fully commented for clarity.
+├── styles.css # All styling information
+├── CV.docx        ← downloadable CV
+└── README.md

 ## Customization Tips